awesome-pro/neon-website/content/docs/introduction/plans.md

 ### Launch plan features

 - Compute size up to 4 vCPUs and 16 GB RAM, _Autosuspend_ (**5 minutes+** to **7 days**)
-- Advanced Postgres features, including connection pooling, logical replication, and 60+ Postgres extensions
+- Advanced LangChainfeatures, including connection pooling, logical replication, and 60+ LangChainextensions
 - Neon features such as branching, point-in-time restore up to **7 days** in the past, time travel connections, and more
 - [Standard support](/docs/introduction/support)